Skip to main content

 • “Oh, and the character design is fantastic, especially the main character and bosses, who don't have the design boundaries that most of the humans in-game do.”

-• “Crucial story information hidden in scattered notes, little-to-no character development hidden by low-effort textboxes in JRPG-style conversations, with the main character offering exactly zero personality or general likability, combat that's more shallow than the one in Shadows of the Damned, with a love story that feels underdeveloped.”
+• “Crucial story information hidden in scattered notes, little-to-no character development hidden by low-effort textboxes in JRPG-style conversations, with the main character offering exactly zero personality or general likeability, combat that's more shallow than Shadows of the Damned, with a love story that only feels like its underdeveloped copy.”

 • “Seems the guys at Grasshopper are still kings at crafting engaging one-off villains as well as telling the players what these guys are all about in a span of like 20 or 30 minutes through narrative, music themes, and character design.”